-Because the reality is that complacency in a relationship is a long, slow, waltz into resentment.
+The unfortunate reality is that complacency in a relationship is a long, slow, waltz into resentment.

 It’s where you start bickering about the stupid stuff.
 Like whose turn it is to empty the dishwasher.
 Or what to watch on Netflix.
 (Seriously, why is it so hard?
 Let’s just pick something already!)

 It’s like the gears have run out of grease, so you’re grinding and grating on each other – but not in a sexy way.
-Everything your partner does drives you crazy.
-All those cute little things you loved when you first got together are now driving you up the wall.

 We call it ‘not-fun friction’.